datasciencecampus/af_introduction_to_r/README.md

 The training is covered by the Open Government Licence (OGL) giving you freedom to use the materials as set out in the licence tab.

-These courses will be updated and maintained on an ongoing basis, there should you come across any issues with the course or simply have a suggestion, please raise a ticket in the Issues tab and provide as much detail as possible.
+These courses will be updated and maintained on an ongoing basis, should you come across any issues with the course or simply have a suggestion, please raise a ticket in the Issues tab and provide as much detail as possible.

 # Course Website